gardenermike/model-predictive-controller/README.md

 The solver was instructed to drive all costs as close as possible to zero.

-To forecast the six points into the future, I used [equations model the change between each time step](https://github.com/gardenermike/model-predictive-controller/blob/master/src/MPC.cpp#L106).
+To forecast the six points into the future, I used [equations to model the change between each time step](https://github.com/gardenermike/model-predictive-controller/blob/master/src/MPC.cpp#L106).
 The X and Y values simply follow the sides of a triangle extrapolated outward by the velocity times the change in time (a tenth of a second as outlined above).
-The forecast orientation uses the turning radius of the vehicle and the steering angle, together with the velocity to predict a change in vehicle angle.
+The forecast orientation uses the turning radius of the vehicle and the steering angle, together with the velocity, to predict a change in vehicle angle.
 The change in velocity simply adds the expected change given the current acceleration.
 The cross-track error uses the linear distance between the Y values of the predicted point and the waypoint polynomial, subtracting the expected change in Y.
 The expected error in angle/orientation is the most complicated calculation.
 It assumes motion along the tangent line of the current waypoint polynomial.